sfeir-open-source/sfeir-school-docker/docs/markdown/60-dockerfile/01-dockerfile.md

 Docker may invalid the cache in some case:
 - Comparison between the child image and the parent image
 - `ADD` and `COPY` instruction - use of the checksum
-- commit of a new transitive image
+- Commit of a new transitive image

 Cache check doesn't apply on internal file of the container.